ShibaSwain/sturdy-sniffle-action-test/Readme.md

-#This is a readme file
+# This is a readme file

-new line
+New line

 Added apply logic to check

+Rename the apply job title